sudogene/telegrapy/README.md

 Telegram Objects in telegrapy are object-oriented implementation of [JSON-objects](https://core.telegram.org/bots/api#available-types) in the Telegram API.
 Each object has a unique identifier (ID) and its corresponding JSON.
 Hence, any object can return its own JSON format by calling the `.json` attribute.

 #### User
 Based on Telegram [User](https://core.telegram.org/bots/api#user).
-These are typically senders of Message.
+These are typically senders of `Message`.

 #### Chat
 Based on Telegram [Chat](https://core.telegram.org/bots/api#chat).
-They are subclassed into PrivateChat, GroupChat, and SupergroupChat.
+They are subclassed into `PrivateChat`, `GroupChat`, and `SupergroupChat`.
 As of now, there are not many differences in terms of parsing messages from these chat types.
 Chat IDs are required for bots to send messages to.

 #### Message
 Based on Telegram [Message](https://core.telegram.org/bots/api#message).
 The main bulk of data necessary for bot interactions.
 Contains information of the date time, sender, chat, command, and text.